necronet/AdjoeChallengeCode/README.md

   - 2.1 Build a BroadcastReceiver that listens to the Intent with the action USER_PRESENT.
 Please note: there is no need to create an Intent with action USER_PRESENT, please use the existing one.
   - 2.2 Implement a background task (for example: JobScheduler or background service) that runs periodically
   - 2.3 Every time the background task runs, create a push notification that shows the user how long the phone was active since the Intent was triggered (the time should be updated every few seconds)

+## Solution

+Given the constraint in time and requirement some tradeoff need it to be made across the application development the most obvious is the usage of ExecutorService with a solely purpose of handling *HttpRequest* on a real application this type of solution would require a more sophisticated mechanism of cancel/trigger/retry that is currently missing.
+Another aspect of the code that is obviously missing is some string have been hardcoded including the service url, the timing for notification and some other ID message that may live better within the scope of the gradle file rather, where they can be tweak per flavor.

+Overall the time required for this exercise was a total of **3 HOURS** an aditional hour was included in order to finish part 2 the notification section.